bitcraze/bitcraze-website/src/tutorials/loco-positioning-system.md

 * Do this for all anchors and correct any wrongly configured anchor address.

 {% img Verify anchors position; wide; /images/tutorials/getting_started_with_lps/Verify anchors position.png %}
 {% endsi_step %}

+{% si_step Switch to TDoA mode if this is wanted %}
+* In the crazyflie status section tick the TWR checkbox.
+This will enable the "Switch to mode TDoA" in the anchor status section.
+* Press the "Switch to mode TDoA" to switch the anchor modes to TDoA
+* As a last step confirm the mode by ticking the Auto button in the crazyflie status section and confirm that the TDoA box turns green

+***Add correct image***
+{% img write position to anchors; wide; /images/tutorials/getting_started_with_lps/Write position to anchors.png %}
+{% endsi_step %}

 {% si_step Verify estimated position %}